thainamhoang/adasite/index.md

 If you take all pairs of nodes from the graph and find the shortest paths between them, then betweenness centrality for a certain node is _the percentage of these shortest paths that go through the node_.
-If you now once again look at the graph above and focus on the colors of the nodes [^1], you see that the lighter the color, the bigger the betweenness.
+If you now once again look at the graph above and focus on the colors of the nodes, you see that the lighter the color, the bigger the betweenness (hover over the nodes).
 We have successfully quantified “being at the intersection” for clustered network graphs.

-[^1]: You can hover over the nodes to see the numerical measure.

 ### Degree